Putin signs Crimea treaty as Ukraine serviceman dies in attack

 within days.

-Putin later told a flag-waving rally in Red Square beneath the Kremlin walls, near where Soviet politburo leaders once took the salute at May Day parades, that Crimea has returned to “home port”.
+Putin later told a flag-waving rally in Red Square beneath the Kremlin walls that Crimea had returned to “home port.”

 Russian forces took control of the Black Sea peninsula in late February following the toppling of Moscow-backed Ukrainian President Viktor Yanukovich by protests provoked by his decision to spurn a trade deal with the European Union last November and seek closer ties with Russia.
 People in Crimea voted overwhelmingly in last weekend’s referendum to join Russia.